ANAMIKA

 --------

 I get out of Karnak and ask around for "temple of Mut" - to which I already have a ticket - and receive somewhat misleading directions.
 Long story short, I end up walking all around the site (an excess of nearly two km) and finally having to solicit the help of a youngster who despite not having a word of English, willingly leads me through some overgrown no man's land to another entry point.
 Not one tourist is around but the caretaker opens up the place (for a personal fee) and lets me have a dekko.
 The temple is utterly ruined.
-It is most famous for its array of Sekhmet statues; a few are mercifully intact:
+It is most famous for its array of Sekhmet statues; a few are mercifully intact.
+And see how the hooded cobras team up to form a tiara for thr lioness-goddess!

 -----------

 By 4 pm, I reach Oasis restaurant.
-Koshari is ready.
-Although the dish is bland and feels like a cross between upma and pasta, I am starving so conquering a massive plateful is no big deal.
+Koshari is waiting.
+The dish is bland and feels like a cross between upma and pasta but I am starving so conquering a massive plateful is no big deal.

 I now ponder what to do with the rest of evening.
 I positively do not want to see the Mummification Museum.
 Among the temples, the Luxor temple stays open till 10 and gets lit up in the evenings.
 So, I decide to revisit it.
 Since I know the folks at Oasis well by now, I can leave the luggage there.